-Mini dental implants will cost less than standard dental implants, mainly because of the size of the implant, and the ease of insertion (when compared to normal dental implants).
+Mini implants will cost less than standard dental implants, mainly because of the size of the implant, and the ease of insertion (when compared to normal dental implants).

-Since mini dental implants are not suitable for every case and are a relatively new area, obtaining accurate costing is difficult without actually being consulted by a specialist regarding your individual case.
+Since mini implants are not suitable for every case and are a relatively new area, obtaining accurate costing is difficult without actually being consulted by a specialist regarding your individual case.

 In general, the cost approximately half the amount of a standard dental implant.

 This means that for a single, straightforward implant, you can expect to pay between $2 500 – $4 000 per implant.

 It’s important to note that they are not suitable in many cases in place of a full size implant, and there suitability will be determined by your dental specialist.

 Other Costs Involved